hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 Some websites render HTML at the backend and send them to the frontend in a dynamic way.
 You find the URL in address bar stays the same but the content is changed.
 You can also find the HTML files and their **real URL** via developer console.
 One such example is [xiachufang.com scraper](https://github.com/hupili/python-for-data-and-media-communication/blob/a4922340f55c4565fff19979f77862605ac19f22/scraper-examples/xiachufang.com.ipynb).

+Another common case is "infinite scroll" design.
+When a page adopts an infinite scroll design, asynchronous data loading is inevitable.
+When you encounter those cases, network trace analysis may give more concise solution.
+There are usually `XHR` interfaces.
+You don't even need dynamic crawling (browser simulation).
+One example is [mafengwo.com's user history](https://github.com/hupili/python-for-data-and-media-communication/blob/master/scraper-examples/mafengwo-xhr.ipynb).

 ## Bonus: Crawl mobile Apps

 With the explosion of mobile Apps, more and more data is shifted from the open web to mobile platform.
 The design principle of web and mobile are very different.
 When Tim Berners Lee initially designed the WWW, it was intended to be an open standard that every one can connect to.
 That is why, once the web server is up, you can use Chrome to access it while other users may use Firefox or even Python `requests`.
 There are many tools to emulate browser activities, so you can programmably do the same thing as if a regular user is surfing the Internet.
 Compare with the open web, mobile world is a closed eco system.
 It often requires heavy duty packet analysis, App decompilation, or App emulation, in order to get data behind the mobile Apps.
 "Packet analysis" is most close to our course and is elaborated below.